bcurran3/ChocolateyPackages/setpoint/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
-* Uninstall via Control Panel.
+* I use and endorse this package.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?